pichsenmeister/slack-steam-status/README.md

   - `SLACK_USER_TOKEN=<your Slack app's user token>`
   - `STEAM_API_KEY=<your Steam API key>`
   - `STEAM_ID=<your numeric Steam ID>`
+3. Create a cronjob (or something similar) that calls `/ping` to update your status

 ## Remix on Glitch